 The Ministry of Health has a website here, with info about the total number of confirmed cases, recovered cases, and more.
-There is also information and advice specifically for elderly people, people with disabilities, caregivers, and other specific populations available here.
+There is also information and advice specifically for elderly people, disabled people, caregivers, and other specific populations available here.

 You can contact OutLine counseling services if you need to talk with a counselor.

 You can also contact Healthline here if you have any concerns about your health, or if you symptoms of Covid-19, which include coughing, difficulty breathing, and a temperature over 38 degrees.